yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_zdu_overview.md

 #### Install the package

-To install the package, unzip the package you downloaded from Axway Support at [https://support.axway.com](https://support.axway.com/) to a directory on your local machine (for example, `/opt/zdu`).
+To install the package, unzip the package you downloaded from [Axway Support](https://support.axway.com/) to a directory on your local machine (for example, `/opt/zdu`).

 #### Run with default options